Please submit the following pages, in the following order:

 A 500-1500-word document (approximately 1-3 pages) should summarize the proposal, excluding cover and budget pages.
-This must be a Microsoft Word document in 12 point type and Times New Roman font (or equivalent), and it must include the information listed below.
-(Also see section: “Grants requests will be assessed on the following objectives and criteria” listed above).
+This must be a Microsoft Word document in 12 point type and Times New Roman font (or equivalent).
+It must include the information listed below.
+(Also see section: Eligibility and Objectives)

 - Specific purpose/objectives of grant.
 Describe how the proposal’s objective will satisfy the goals of the Sustainability Council.
 Indicate what you expect to achieve and how your project meets an unmet need.

 - Proposal rationale.
 Explain the importance of the project and describe how the proposal will meet each of the following goals and criteria:

 - Promote sustainability: What activities will you engage in to achieve this goal?
 How will these activities promote sustainability among the collaborators, the campus community, and the larger community?

 - Enhance understanding of sustainability: What activities will you engage in to achieve this goal?

 - Timeline of activities.
 Identify the steps and provide the timeline for planning, promoting, and implementing the project and activities.
 Note that all services and products required for the project must be ordered and received by June 30 of the funding (academic) year.

 - Institutionalization plan.
 Discuss the project’s impact on the FIT community and how the benefits of the project could continue beyond the funding period.

 - Evaluation measures.
 Describe how you will measure and evaluate your project’s impact and success.
 If your proposal is accepted and completed, this will be an important element of your written report and project presentation to the Sustainability Council.